spotinst/ocean-spark-examples/local_ssd_user_data_script/README.md

 # User Data Startup Script for local ssd support

-This folder contains a template of a user data script to support local ssd on Ocean spark platform.
+This folder contains a template of a user data script to enable local SSD support for Spark on the Ocean Spark platform.

 ## Usage
 On Spot Ocean Cluster